Pantsir missile system: Pantsir-SA

 After testing Pantsir in the Arctic, it was decided to design a new variant specifically for the Arctic, to use at temperatures below −50 C called the Pantsir-SA.
 This variant has no 30 mm auto-cannon mounted and it is based on an articulated tracked Vityaz vehicle.
 It is in service with the Russian Northern Fleet as of August 2020.

 Pantsir-SMD-E

 A version unveiled in the "Army-2024" forum.
 It removes the cannons and could carry 12 57E6-series short-range missiles or 48 TKB-1055 very-short-range interceptors, or a mix of the two types.
-On 17 June 2025, Rostec CEO Sergei Chemezov stated that “This is very important in order to provide protection against drones, because twelve missiles are sometimes not enough if there is a massive attack”.
+On 17 June 2025, Rostec CEO Sergei Chemezov stated that "This is very important in order to provide protection against drones, because twelve missiles are sometimes not enough if there is a massive attack".
 Deliveries to the Russian forces reportedly started in September 2025.

+On 28 May 2026, video captured a Russian Mi-26 helicopter helping to install a Pantsir-SMD-E on top of the Nordstar Tower, to better protect Moscow from Ukrainian drone attacks.

 Operations

 The specific feature of the Pantsir-S1 system is the combination of a multiple-band target acquisition and tracking system in conjunction with a combined missile and gun armament creating a continuous target engagement zone from 5 m height and 200 m range up to 15 km height and 20 km range, even without any external support.